Key Learning Objectives:

 While nicotinamide riboside and nicotinamide mononucleotide (NMN) were found in multiple tissues following i.v. dosing, the same niacins given orally were metabolized to nicotinamide before making it to peripheral tissues.

-In another study that used double-labelling of oral NR, while 54% of the hepatic NAD+ contained one heavy atom following a high dose of NR (i.e., parts of NR helped make liver NAD+), only 5% incorporated both heavy atoms (i.e., very little of the whole NR molecule made it to the liver).
-Peripheral tissue measurements for double-labelled NR were not done, .
+In another study that used double-labeling of oral NR, while 54% of the hepatic NAD+ contained one heavy atom following a high dose of NR (i.e., parts of NR helped make liver NAD+), only 5% incorporated both heavy atoms (i.e., very little of the whole NR molecule made it to the liver).
+Peripheral tissue measurements for double-labeled NR were not done, .
 There’s currently no evidence any NR gets past the liver intact—the existing evidence indicates it does not.
 This does not mean NR wouldn’t positively impact the NAD metabolome in peripheral tissues; it means that when it does, it might be unrelated to the NR getting to these tissues in one piece, so to speak, and instead be because it is acting as a precursor for NAM.

 Existing data suggests that there’s a very limited ability for the complete NR molecule to survive digestion and make it to the liver intact to be incorporated into NAD even following a high dose.
 This is consistent with earlier research that reported NR in the intestines was slowly converted to NAM prior to absorption.
 NR can increase levels of NAD+ [62,63], but in a comparative study done in animals, all the niacins given (NR, NAM, and NA) served as precursors for liver NAD+ production, each with differing speeds and effects on the liver NAD metabolome over 24 hours.

-NAD+ and NADH are also sold as dietary supplements.
+NAD+ and NADH are also sold as NAD dietary supplements.
 As previously mentioned, intestinal enzymes cleave most NAD(P)H to NAM (via NMN and NR) and NAM can be converted to NA in the intestines.[22–25,27–30] So there’s little reason to believe that supplementing with NAD+ would survive digestion intact to offer a significant advantage over NAM or NA.

 In a study that examined urinary excretion of NAM and niacin metabolites, both oral NAM and NAD+ produced similar excretion levels, suggesting the NAD+ had similar (but not better) niacin activity.
 However, oral NADH did not increase urinary excretion of NAM and its metabolites, suggesting it was decomposed during digestion to compounds that did not have niacin activity.
 Lastly, NAD+ and NADH, as oxidizing and reducing agents respectively, are unstable.
 Their suitability for inclusion as part of a multi-ingredient stack would be suspect.